jakobj/python-rbm/README.md

 # python-rbm
-Simple implementation of a restricted Boltzmann machine in Python for learning purposes.
+Simple implementation of a restricted Boltzmann machine in Python.